We’ve all heard the lies:

 It seems like each time there’s a new boom, whether it’s real estate, IPOs or online businesses, this old trope gets rolled out.
 People think the fundamentals don’t matter because they’re looking at something revolutionary and how could something so new be predicted and controlled by something as old (and boring) as fundamentals?

-Of course, while and opportunities are changing at lighting speed, what doesn’t is how people react to these new phenomena.
+Of course, while technology and opportunities are changing at lighting speed, what doesn’t change is how people react to these new phenomena.
 And so the same issues and problems resurface time and time again.

 Bottom line?
 The fundamentals DO matter; that’s why they’re called fundamentals.